icon

 Stop worrying about bleeding gums and book your check-up today.
 Call us on (02) 6583 4055 or book an appointment online now.

-At TL Dental Port Macquarie, we are preferred providers of HCF, Medibank, and NIB, among others.
+At TL Dental Port Macquarie dentist, we are preferred providers of HCF, Medibank, and NIB, among others.
 With this in mind, there's a good chance that your private health insurance will cover most, if not all of your treatment.

 You may also be interested in reading: